igorskyflyer/npm-keppo/README.md

 <br>

 <h4 align="center">
-  🎡 Parse, manage, compare and output SemVer-compatible version numbers. 🛡
+  🎡 A SemVer engine with a fluent API to parse, manage, compare, and output version numbers. 🛡
 </h4>

 <br>